GoonerM466/iptvboss-support-agent/docs/faq/18_database_failed_to_load_corrupt.md

 1. Force close IPTVBoss (Task Manager on Windows)
 2. Go to `IPTVBoss/db` folder and delete any files with "lock" in the name
 3. Restart IPTVBoss - it should attempt auto-restore
+- If IPTVBoss wont start, move the contents of `IPTVBoss/db` somewhere safe so that the folder is empty and continue to the next step to restore your database
-4. If still frozen, manually restore: **Menu ’ Restore ’ Local, Cloud or URL**
+4. If still frozen, manually restore: **Menu � Restore � Local, Cloud or URL**

 **If restore fails:**